ricardo93borges/data-structures-notes/stack/doc.md

 - **isEmpty** - Return true if the stack is empty.
 - **isFull** - Return true if the stack is full, used when the stack is fixed size.

-Heres a implementation of a stack using an array, in Typescript an array doesn't have a fixed length, so the operation **isFull** is not required, however you can implement a stack with fixed length and use that operation.
+Here's an implementation of a stack using an array, in Typescript an array doesn't have a fixed length, so the operation **isFull** is not required, however you can implement a stack with a fixed length and use that operation.

 ```typescript
 class Stack<T> {